MagriniGabriele/NeRDD/README.md

 # NeRDD
-Repo for NeRDD dataset, comprising of more than 3.5 hours of spatio-temporally synced RGB-Event drone recording
+Repo for NeRDD dataset, comprising of more than 3.5 hours of spatio-temporally synced RGB-Event drone recordings.

+LINK FOR THE DATASET COMING SOON.